-Proposed Maximum Title of Each Class of Aggregate Amount of Securities to be Registered Offering Price(2)(3) Registration Fee Ordinary shares, par value \$0.0001 per share(1) \$ \$
+Proposed Maximum

+Aggregate Amount of

+Offering Price(2)(3) Registration Fee

+\$ \$

+Aggregate

-- American depositary shares, or ADSs, issuable upon deposit of ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration
+American depositary shares, or ADSs, issuable upon deposit of ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-).
+Each ADS represents one ordinary shares.

-- No. 333

-).
-Each ADS represents one ordinary share.

 Includes the aggregate offering price of additional ordinary shares represented by ADSs that the underwriters have the option to purchase solely to cover over-allotments, if any.
+Also

+(2) Includes the aggregate offering price of additional ordinary shares represented by ADSs that the underwriters have the option to purchase solely to cover over-allotments, if any.
 Also includes ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These ordinary shares are not being registered for the purpose of sales outside the United States. - Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+These ordinary shares are not being registered for the purpose of sales outside the United States.

+(3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective and Exchange Commission, acting pursuant to said Section 8(a), may determine.